 I had no interest in disturbing these souls.
 I paid my respects at the beautifully sombre memorial while walking around the site during the day but was glad to see the paranormal tour is conducted far away from the massacre area.

 The nocturnal residents I wished to meet were from the convict era.

 From 1833-1877 Port Arthur was a prison for Tasmania’s convicts who had become secondary offenders during their lengthy Transportation holiday.

 While physical punishments were handed out, it was the psychological punishments that made Port Arthur unique.
-Most notably, those in need of extra punishment were hooded and made to stay silent in light-sealed, tiny cells.
+Most notably, those in need of extra punishment were hooded and made to stay silent in light-sealed, tiny cells, sometimes for months at a time.
 An act administrators thought would give the prisoner time to reflect.
 Instead, it often had the unintended outcome of inducing mental illness through lack of sight and sound.
-Continue reading